 Should States Grant Permitless Concealed Carry?

-reporting that an increasing number of states are now allowing their residents to carry concealed weapons without obtaining a license to do so.
+reporting that an increasing number of states have changed their minds.
+They are now allowing their residents to carry concealed weapons without obtaining a license to do so.

-States With Permitless Concealed Carry
+States With Permit-less Concealed Carry

-by John Hopkins confirms that actually 12 states now allow permitless concealed carry.
-The National Conference of State Legislatures, in conjunction with the NRA, announced that an additional 16 states were set to initiate legislative actions last year (2017).
+by John Hopkins confirms that actually 12 states now allow permit-less concealed carry.
+The National Conference of State Legislatures, in conjunction with the NRA, made an announcement.
+They let their awareness show that an additional 16 states were set to initiate legislative actions last year (2017).
 To allow non-permitted concealed carry.

 West Virginia, Mississippi, Missouri, and Idaho all passed laws in 2016 that eliminate gun control laws requiring permits for concealed carry—allowing people in those states to carry concealed weapons legally without a permit.